History's Youngest Heroes: Vasily Arkhipov and the End of Days

 The United States Navy pursued the B-59 for three days.

-Finally, The Navy set off depth charges to signal to the crew of the B-59 that the submarine had entered the American quarantine zone.
+Finally, the Navy set off depth charges to signal to the crew of the B-59 that the submarine had entered the American quarantine zone.

 The United States government had informed the Soviets that this action was a signal rather than an attack.

 Unfortunately, in the last few days of sweltering heat, submarine B-59 had lost all communication with Moscow.
+So the crew didn't know that.

 They are now dodging explosive devices dropped by American anti-submarine warfare systems.